(717) 762-4413 12721 Buchanan Trail East, Waynesboro, PA 17268

 The Washington Township Recycling Center, located at 12725 Buchanan Trail East (Route 16, just east of Red Run Park) is available to all residents, non-residents and businesses in the area.

-Cans, glass bottles, plastic bottles (#1 and #2), newspaper and cardboard can be recycled at the center at no charge.
+Cans, glass bottles, plastic bottles (#1 through #7), newspaper and cardboard can be recycled at the center at no charge.

 The Washington Township Transfer Station, 12721 Buchanan Trail East, accepts tires, leaves and brush, and appliances for a fee.
 These items are then recycled.

-Scrap metal and car batteries are also accepted and recycled.
-There is no fee to dispose of these two items.
+Scrap metal is also accepted and recycled.
+There is no fee to dispose of this item.

 Both facilities are open Monday through Saturday from 8 a.m. to 4:15 p.m.